-Early on a Sunday morning in mid-April, over 40,000 people will line-up at The Vancouver Sun Run start line at Burrard and Georgia streets (less than six blocks from The Burrard), to run in Canada’s largest 10K road race, and the third largest timed 10K in the world!
+Early on a Sunday morning in mid-April, over 40,000 people will line-up at The Vancouver Sun Run start line at Burrard and Georgia streets (less than six blocks from The Burrard), to run in Canada’s largest 10K road race!
 So why is the run so popular?
 Here’s our theory:

 The course is beautiful.
-Heading through downtown, The Vancouver Sun Run’s course then briefly enters Stanley Park, skimming Lost Lagoon before heading along the sea wall around stunning English Bay.
-Runners then go over the historic Burrard Bridge, through the False Creek neighbourhood and back over the Cambie Street Bridge before ending at BC Place Stadium.
+Heading through downtown, The Vancouver Sun Run’s course heads along Denman Street in the West End, before turning towards the historic Burrard Bridge into Kitsilano, then east through the False Creek neighbourhood.
+Runners cross back into downtown via the Cambie Street Bridge before ending at BC Place Stadium.
 Run this course and you’ll have Instagram fodder for weeks.

 There’s something for all abilities.
 So you’re new to this running thing, but your friend is more of a Usain Bolt-type?
 No problem.
 The Vancouver Sun Run offers a wave-start based on your estimated finish time, meaning that pros start first and walkers go last.
 Want to run as a group?
 You just make sure that all of you enter the same estimated finish time – that of the slowest person.
+Prefer to avoid the crowds, or just run at a different time?
+Register for the Virtual Sun Run instead.
 Along with the 10K, there’s also a 2.5K Mini Sun Run for the kiddos, and everyone is welcome at the celebration at BC Place at the end of the race.

 It’s a great time of year.
 By mid-April, Vancouver is a riot of cherry blossoms, magnolias and rhododendrons.
 The weather is perfect for running, with average temperatures around the 13°C/55°F mark.
 Lots of out-of-town runners come to Vancouver for the run because it’s the perfect excuse for a weekend away.